 The DSL is a member of the Senior Leadership Team.
-Our DSL is Mrs Branch.
-The DSL takes the lead responsibility for child protection and wider safeguarding.
+Our DSL is Mrs Branch - Safeguarding and Pastoral Leader.
+The DSL takes lead responsibility for child protection and wider safeguarding.

 During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns.
 The DSL is supported by additional members of staff who form a safeguarding team which comprises of the Headteacher, Deputy Headteacher and Assistant Headteachers.